Stephen Fry

 BirthdayAug 24, 1957

-BiographyStephen John Fry (born 24 August 1957) is an English-Austrian actor, broadcaster, comedian, director, narrator, and writer.
+BiographySir Stephen John Fry (born 24 August 1957) is an English actor, broadcaster, comedian, director, narrator and writer.
 He first came to prominence as one half of the comic double act Fry and Laurie, alongside Hugh Laurie, with the two starring in A Bit of Fry & Laurie (1989–1995) and Jeeves and Wooster (1990–1993).
 He also starred in the sketch series Alfresco (1983–1984) alongside Laurie, Emma Thompson, and Robbie Coltrane and in Blackadder (1986–1989) alongside Rowan Atkinson.
 Since 2011 he has served as president of the mental health charity Mind.
+In 2025, he was knighted for services to mental health awareness, the environment and charity.

 Fry's film acting roles include playing his idol Oscar Wilde in the film Wilde (1997), for which he was nominated for the Golden Globe Award for Best Actor; Inspector Thompson in Robert Altman's murder mystery Gosford Park (2001); and Mr. Johnson in Whit Stillman's Love & Friendship (2016).
 He has also had roles in the films Chariots of Fire (1981), A Fish Called Wanda (1988), The Life and Death of Peter Sellers (2004), V for Vendetta (2005), and Sherlock Holmes: A Game of Shadows (2011).
 He portrays the Cheshire Cat in Alice in Wonderland (2010) and its 2016 sequel, and the Master of Lake-town in the film series adaptation of The Hobbit.
 Between 2001 and 2017, he hosted the British Academy Film Awards 12 times.

-His television roles include Lord Melchett in the BBC television comedy series Blackadder, the title character in the television series Kingdom and Absolute Power, as well as recurring guest roles as Dr. Gordon Wyatt on the American crime series Bones and Arthur Garrison MP on the Channel 4 period drama It's a Sin.
+Fry's television roles include Lord Melchett in the BBC television comedy series Blackadder, the title character in the television series Kingdom, as well as recurring guest roles as Dr. Gordon Wyatt on the American crime series Bones and Arthur Garrison MP on the Channel 4 period drama It's a Sin.
 He has also written and presented several documentary series, including the Emmy Award-winning Stephen Fry: The Secret Life of the Manic Depressive, which saw him explore his bipolar disorder, and the travel series Stephen Fry in America.
 He was the longtime host of the BBC television quiz show QI, with his tenure lasting from 2003 to 2016, during which he was nominated for six British Academy Television Awards.
 He appears frequently on other panel games, such as the radio programmes Just a Minute and I'm Sorry I Haven't a Clue.

 Biography from the Wikipedia article Stephen Fry.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.